 Between 2016 and 2018, suicide was the second leading cause of death among Orange County youth ages 15 to 19 years, according to the latest Conditions of Children in Orange County report.

-It’s a harrowing reality that also holds true nationally.
+It’s a harrowing trend that also holds true nationally.
 The U.S. Centers for Disease Control and Prevention says suicide was second only to accidents among causes of death in this age group from 1999 to 2019.

 While the National Institute of Mental Health points out that youth suicides are still relatively rare events overall, recent data suggests cases are on the rise.
 According to the CDC, the suicide rate for children and young adults from 10 to 24 increased nearly 60 percent between 2007 and 2018.